 - cut the potatoes in half, then slice lengthwise into thin wedges

-- mix well – make sure the surfaces of the potatoes are all covered
+- mix well – make sure the surfaces of the potatoes are all covered, lay them out with plenty of room around each wedge

 - sprinkle with the salt